hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `capacity_reservation_group_id` - (Optional) Specifies the ID of the Capacity Reservation Group within which this AKS Cluster should be created.
 Changing this forces a new resource to be created.

-* `custom_ca_trust_enabled` - (Optional) Specifies whether to trust a Custom CA.

--> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/CustomCATrustPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://learn.microsoft.com/en-us/azure/aks/custom-certificate-authority) for more information.

 * `enable_auto_scaling` - (Optional) Should [the Kubernetes Auto Scaler](https://docs.microsoft.com/azure/aks/cluster-autoscaler) be enabled for this Node Pool?

 -> **Note:** This requires that the `type` is set to `VirtualMachineScaleSets`.